Azure/azure-functions-openai-extension/samples/assistant/README.md

         AddTodo: assistantSkillTrigger

         GetTodos: assistantSkillTrigger

-        OpenAI::ChatBotEntity: entityTrigger
     ```

-    > **NOTE:** The `OpenAI::ChatBotEntity` function is a special "built-in" function that is automatically added by the OpenAI extension.
-It's not defined by the sample project.

 1. Use an HTTP client tool to send a `PUT` request to the `CreateAssistant` function.
 The following is an example request: